Prakhar-10/Prakhar-10/README.md

 ### Hi there I'm Prakhar Bajpai👋

-- I'm a 4th year Electronics And Communication student.
+- I'm a Full Stack Web Developer with 2+ yrs of work experience.
 - I’m currently looking for job opportunities in Software and Front-End Development.
 - I’m looking to collaborate on web development projects.
 - I'm currently learning DSA .[Leetcode](https://leetcode.com/prakharbajpai1007/)